A Simple Phenomenological Model for Grain Clustering in Turbulence: Discussion

 This paper is intended as a first step to a model of grain clustering in inertial-range turbulence, and many aspects could be improved.
+We have {\em intentionally} excluded many important details of turbulent structure, higher-order grain-gas coupling terms, and other effects, in order to construct a simplest-possible phenomenological model which is able to reproduce certain basic statistics of grains in turbulence.
+As such, many areas a ripe for further investigation.

-We fundamentally assume that grains have no effect on the character of gas turbulence statistics (though it may drive that turbulence), which is probably not true when $\rhograin\gtrsim1$.
+For example, we fundamentally assume that grains have no effect on the character of gas turbulence statistics (though it may drive that turbulence), which is probably not true when $\rhograin\gtrsim1$.
 And indeed, we see our predictions do not agree well with the simulations when $\rhoratio\gg1$.
 Similarly, we appear to predict too rapid a turnover in grain clustering when $\taustop\gg1$.
 In these limits, it might be more accurate to begin from the statistics of a purely collisionless grain system, and treat the gas perturbatively (essentially the opposite of our approach).
+Further investigation of this regime is warranted.

 We also simplify tremendously by only considering the mean effects of eddies with a given scale; but even at fixed eddy scale there should be a distribution of eddy structure, meaning that $\deltarhonoabs(\scalevar)$ is not simply a number but itself a distribution.
-More detailed models could generalize the log-Poisson statistics to allow this.
+More detailed models could generalize our model here to allow this.
 Such generalizations have been developed for the pure gas statistics \citep[see][]{castaing:1996.thermodynamic.turb.cascade,chainais:2006.inf.divisible.cascade.review}; however, experimental data has been largely unable to distinguish that case from the simplified model.
 We show one example of such a model, which suggests that the character of the grain density PDF at high-$\rhograin$ may be able to distinguish such higher-order models.
 Other such models, for example the $\beta$-models proposed in \citet{hogan:1999.turb.concentration.sims}, may be more accurate still.

+We have also, of course, assumed a very simplistic model for the eddy statistics, which assumes they are self-similar and statistically independent.
+In detail, neither of these assumptions is true in real turbulence.
+A more detailed model for the hierarchy of eddies could be coupled to the results we have derived for the behavior of grains encountering individual eddies; this is straightforward.
+However it is more complicated to properly account for the non-independent nature of eddies, since if one wishes to treat this case in detail, it is no longer a good approximation to apply the results of our calculation for single eddies to ``each,'' because of non-linear terms in the grain response function.
+It remains to be seen if the non-linear behavior can be captured outside of direct numerical simulations.